 — The poor refutation is standard, while the quality of the exposition, clearly indicates a good arguer.
 Since the given refutation is taken to be the best possible (according to Grice’s maxims), and since it is weak or even ridiculous, the conclusion will be that, “since even such an arguer finds nothing else to say, then, the criticized position must actually be correct”, even if this derivation is ad ignorantiam, S. Counter-argumentation.

 — The poor refutation is bizarre.
-It contains obvious errors that warn the careful reader; there is a contrast between the quality and care of the exposition and the scanty character of the refutation.
+It contains obvious errors alerting the careful reader; there is a contrast between the quality and care of the exposition and the scanty character of the refutation.
 Moreover, this refutation is not put forward in the usual argumentative style of the author.
 For example, a fine theologian develops in a dialectical and detailed manner, a position condemned by the official authorities of his religion, and refutes it only by arguments drawn from various authorities (which the reader may be aware are considered questionable), so the careful reader is led to think that this oddity is strategic.
 The speech is apparently refuted, only to be better asserted in reality, the negation serving then to cover the author.
 This case of indirectness has been theorized by Strauss (1953).
 If, under special historical, social, or religious circumstances, a discourse is banned, it is nevertheless possible to give it a voice under the cover of its refutation, the negation then serving to protect the speaker from tyrannical authorities.

 This strategy of confirmation, or argumentation by weak refutation, is dangerous to maintain.
 The authorities are not necessarily naive nor uninformed, and they may be well aware of the intended purpose of the pseudo refutation, which will be rightly interpreted as a denial of a belief which is actually held by the speaker: “How can you so be such an expert about heterodox positions and such a fool when dealing with orthodoxy?”.